Lightning and a burning car pushed into a gully are blamed for wildfires scorching the West

 Climate change is increasing the frequency of wildfires sparked by lightning across the Pacific Northwest and western Canada as the region endures recording-breaking heat, with many triple-digit days and bone-dry conditions.
 Idaho Power has for the first time instituted a pre-emptive power outage, shutting off electricity to thousands of customers to prevent new fire starts and other power grid issues from wires downed by the high winds, the utility said.

 In northern California, fire personnel were focusing on evacuations and defending structures while using bulldozers to build containment lines ahead of the Park Fire.
-No deaths or damage to structures had been reported, CAL FIRE/ Butte County Fire Department said in a Thursday update.
+No deaths or damage to structures had been reported, CAL FIRE/ Butte County Fire Department said.

 A fire in southern California was much smaller, but moving fast and threatening homes.

-Evacuation orders were in effect Wednesday night in San Diego County after a wildfire began to spread fast near the San Diego and Riverside county line.
-Fire officials say the Grove Fire was heading southeast through steep and challenging terrain.
+Evacuation orders were in effect Wednesday night in San Diego County after a wildfire began to spread fast near the border with Riverside County.
+Fire officials said the Grove Fire was heading southeast through steep and challenging terrain.
 The fire grew to 1.4 square miles (3.6 square kilometers) overnight and was 10% contained by Thursday afternoon.

 In the Canadian Rockies' Jasper National Park, a fast-moving wildfire this week hit the park's namesake town, forcing thousands to flee and causing significant damage in the World Heritage Site.
-That blaze, as well as those in the western United States, have forced some areas to declare air quality alerts or advisories as skies filled with smoke and haze.
+That blaze, like those in the Western United States, led to some air quality alerts or advisories as skies filled with smoke and haze.

-Associated Press writers Claire Rush in Portland, Oregon; and Amy Hanson in Helena, Montana, contributed to this report.
+Associated Press writers Claire Rush in Portland, Oregon; Scott Sonner in Reno, Nevada: Martha Bellisle in Seattle; and Amy Hanson in Helena, Montana, contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.